How To Not Feel Lonely: 10 Things I Did When I Needed It Most

 Studies show that 52% of Americans feel lonely.

-Similarly, a post-pandemic Harvard University study revealed that 36% of Americans surveyed reported frequent feelings of loneliness almost or all of the time in the previous month.
+Similarly, a post-pandemic Harvard University study revealed that 36% of Americans surveyed reported feelings of loneliness almost all the time or all of the time in the previous month.

 Survey participants also reported that their loneliness had increased since the COVID-19 pandemic began.